 |“A solid performer”|

-- A high-risk employee.
-With low performance and limited potential, this employee is a candidate for reassignment to a lower level or in the worst-case scenario exiting the company.
+- A high-risk employee: low performance and limited potential, a candidate for reassignment to a lower level or, in the worst-case scenario, exiting the company

-- An average performer.
-This employee may have reached their career potential and could be a candidate for coaching and other developmental programs.
+- An average performer: may have reached their potential, a candidate for coaching and other developmental programs

-- Inconsistent employee.
-Has potential for future growth with the relevant coaching and the application of stretch goals.
+- Inconsistent employee: potential for future growth with the relevant coaching and of stretch goals

-- A core player.
-Requires coaching and people management skills development, but a potential candidate for job enlargement in the future.
+- A core player: requires coaching and people management skills development, but a potential candidate for future progression

-- High performer.
-The existing role provides an opportunity for growth and development, with strategic thinking a priority.
+- High performer: their role provides an opportunity for growth and development, with strategic thinking a priority

-- An A-player.
-A consistent high performer who solves problems, sees the bigger picture, and is fully motivated to excel.
+- An A-player: a consistently high performance individual who solves problems, sees the bigger picture, and is fully motivated to excel

 9 box grid alternatives